whosonfirst/go-whosonfirst-sqlite-features/README.md

     	Index the 'geojson' table
   -geometries
-    	Index the 'geometries' table (requires that libspatialite already be installed) -liberal
+    	Index the 'geometries' table (requires that libspatialite already be installed) -live-hard-die-fast
-    	Do not trigger errors for records that can not be processed, for whatever reason -live-hard-die-fast
     	Enable various performance-related pragmas at the expense of possible (unlikely) database corruption -mode string